 If you are holding food, drop it.
 In a wrestling match over food the baboon will win.

 Be confident – baboons will ignore you if you are not sure of yourself.
-Make a loud noise such as banging pots and pans, and as a last resort spray him with some kind of aerosol – they don’t like the sound.
+Make a loud noise such as banging pots and pans, and as a last resort spray him with a water bottle.